LukasHromadnik/FEL-UI-SZZ/KO/02-shortest_paths.md

 **Optimal substructure.** The solution to a given optimization problem can be obtained by the **combination of optimal solutions to its subproblems**.
 Such optimal substructures are usually described by means of **recurrent formula** (examples are Bellman equation in Bellman-Ford algorithm and "shortest path consists of shortests paths in Floyd algorithm").

-**Overlapping subproblems.** Computed **solutions to subproblems are stored** so that there don't have to be recomputed.
+**Overlapping subproblems.** Computed **solutions to subproblems are stored** so that they don't have to be recomputed.
 Dynamic programming is not useful when there are no common (overlapping) subproblems because there is no point of storing the solution if they are not needed again.